Mercedes A-Class review

 Car group tests

 There are seven trim levels for buyers of the hatchback to choose from.
-The SE (not available with the saloon body) kicks off the range with 16-inch alloy wheels, air conditioning, half ‘Artico’ artificial leather/half fabric seats and a pair of seven-inch digital screens – one for the dials and another for the infotainment setup.
+The SE (not available with the saloon body) kicks off the range with 16-inch alloy wheels, air conditioning, heated half ‘Artico’ artificial leather/half fabric seats and a pair of seven-inch digital screens – one for the dials and another for the infotainment setup.

 Sport models feature upgraded 17-inch wheels and LED headlights, while the Sport Executive includes the Parking package as standard and a bigger infotainment touchscreen.